Quick overview

 Conduct

 At the same time, the circumstances of the conduct are also looked at.
-In fact, not in all situations is the conduct that could be considered criminal actually a criminal offence.
+In fact, not in all situations is an act that could be considered criminal actually a criminal offence.
 These are in particular so-called exclusionary circumstances.
 These are situations where a person acts, for example, in extreme necessity (e.g. by acting criminally, he or she prevents a situation that would have had much worse consequences if he or she had not acted) or in necessary defence (e.g. when a person prevents an attack on another person by physical violence).

 Consequence